AdrianaSL/ORint/README.md

 # ORint
-An r-package to calculate the odds ratio (OR) to logistic regression with interation term.
+An r-package to calculate the odds ratio (OR) to logistic regression with interaction term.